 If you placed a child for adoption through the Adoption Alliance, the records include information that you provided during your adoption plan.
 They do not contain information on your birth child.
 If you are interested in reunification, please look into the Texas Central Adoption Registry (more information below) .
 We are happy to provide you with the information in your Adoption Alliance file.

-There is a $25 processing fee to obtain your records, plus any costs of recreating and delivery of the record.
+There is a $75 processing fee to obtain your records.
+The processing fee is used to cover the costs of researching, recreating and redacting your record.
+The processing fee does not cover the delivery of the record.

 Record Request CLICK HERE

 According to www.dshs.texas.gov, The Texas Voluntary Central Adoption Registry (CAR) is part of a voluntary mutual-consent registry system mandated during the State of Texas’ 68th Legislative Session in 1983.
 It enables an adult adoptee, birth parent, or sibling to place his or her name on the registry and to locate other family members who are also registered.
 The Voluntary Central Adoption Registry system provides an avenue for adult adoptees, birth parents, and biological siblings to locate one another without having to go through the court system or spend excessive amounts of time and effort trying to find each other through other sources.
 A qualified applicant may apply with the child-placing agency that handled the adoption if the agency operations its own Voluntary Adoption Registry, with the VSU Voluntary Central Adoption Registry, or both.
 Participation in an Adoption Registry is not mandatory and an adult adoptee and/or birth relative have the right to refuse to participate in any registry.

 A match occurs when an adult adoptee and his or her birth parent or an adoptee’s biological sibling voluntarily place their name on an Adoption Registry.
 The registry releases identifying information after the participants in the match complete the following: